orate-io/Documentation/Templates/Design_Document_Template.md

 How You went about testing the project, and ensured that all components of your work is functional and there are failsafe put into place when a component does not work: This is an example of things to test for:

-- edge cases in algorithms
+- Edge cases in algorithms
-- testing webpage on all browsers and devices
+- Testing webpage on all browsers and devices
-- ensure that all links are functional
+- Ensure that all links are functional
 - Validate that user information is actually sent to server

 ## Operational considerations

-measure how successful our product is and if theres any issues ex. latency
+This section section details how technical objectives succesfulness will be measured.
+Examples:

+- Dashboards for latency to show that we are achieving less than X
+- Dashboards to show error rate of speech to text translation

 ## Future Considerations